How to Create a Social Media Marketing Campaign

 Suppose the target audience for your content is relatively narrow and defined.
-In that case, it’s usually a good idea to create a small number of targeted “lead” pieces that directly drive traffic to other parts of your site.
-This will help you track how many visitors each piece gets and allow you to see which ones perform best.
+In that case, creating a small number of targeted “lead” pieces that drive traffic to other parts of your site is usually a good idea.
+This will help you track how many visitors each piece gets and allow you to see which performs best.

 You can even tailor different pieces of your overall social media marketing campaign depending on whether they appeal to men, women, millennials, baby boomers, etc.

-For instance, if you run ads during sporting events, aim them at sports fans rather than everyone who uses Facebook.
+For instance, if you run ads during sporting events, aim them at sports fans rather than anyone using Facebook.
 Similarly, if one of your main focuses is attracting high school students, try running prom-themed contests on Instagram instead of posting regular updates.

-When crafting your plans, remember that it’s not always necessary to pick only one platform as part of your entire social media marketing mix.
+When crafting your plans, remember that picking only one platform as part of your social media marketing mix is not always necessary.
 Instead, think about combining several platforms into one cohesive strategy.

-After all, it makes sense to spend time spreading the word across multiple networks simultaneously — especially if doing so helps increase engagement rates.
+After all, spending time spreading the word across multiple networks simultaneously makes sense — especially if doing so helps increase engagement rates.